BrendanTWhite/morplees/docs/restricting_models_to_authorised_users.md

 ## Filters on Filament Table

-Only works on the table.
+Only works on the Filament Resource table.
 Doesn't eg filter for just that user's Shops when building a Shops filter on Products.
 Doesn't stop a user guessing a URL for some other user's record like [thing.com/products/42](https://google.com/)